DogmaDragon/Stash-Docs/docs/Add-ons/Scrapers.md

 ## Scraper Types

 ### By Searching Type

-- **Fragment**<br>
+- **Fragment**

 This kind of scrapers will fetch the metadata from a website, by using existing data from Stash, like a scene's file name, performer's name...etc.
-Fragment scrapers will get all the data Stash knows about that scene/performer/gallery, so it's quite flexible when fetching information.<br>
+Fragment scrapers will get all the data Stash knows about that scene/performer/gallery, so it's quite flexible when fetching information.

 Scrapers includes: AdultTimeAPI.yml, JavLibrary.yml, ThePornDB.yml

-- **Search By Name**<br>
+- **Search By Name**

-A Search-By-Name scraper will get only "name" input from a scene or performer, then it will search a website with that name, and return a list of results.<br>
+A Search-By-Name scraper will get only "name" input from a scene or performer, then it will search a website with that name, and return a list of results.

 Scrapers includes: Babepedia.yml, FreeonesCommunity.yml, IAFD.yml

-- **Search By URL**<br>
+- **Search By URL**

 Most scrapers fetch metadata from a given URL, either by using XPath, JSON, or scripts.
 For this kind of scrapers you need to know the URL for that scene/performer/gallery/movie so they can extract information from it.<br>
 Scrapers includes: All other scrapers.

 ### By Implementation

 - **XPath and JSON Scrapers**<br>
 This is the most common type of scrapers, which use either XPath parser to pin-point the information and retrieve them, or send out JSON requests to get the information. xpathScraper and jsonScraper can be mixed in the same .yml file.
 - **CDP Scrapers**<br>